DOI-USGS/asc-public-docs/docs/how-to-guides/isis-stac-api/how-to-query-stac-api.md

 ---

 ## ISIS Global DTMs Collection URL
-Use this endpoint for browsing and spatial queries (e.g., bbox):
+Use this endpoint for browsing:

 `https://astrogeology.usgs.gov/apis/isis-stac/collections/isis-global-dtms/items`

+Note: Each DEM is global for a given target body.
+Multiple versions of the DEM may exist over time.

 ---

 ## STAC Search Endpoint

-The `/search` endpoint is optimized for automated ISIS workflows and returns a single, recommended shape model per request.
+Use the `/search` endpoint to query items, including filtering by target body and sorting by version.
+Multiple versions may exist for each target body.

 `https://astrogeology.usgs.gov/apis/isis-stac/search`